 Improved Code Writing: You can help out your team and organization by creating pull requests when you have developed or proposed new code.
 This allows others to review what you’ve done and start a discussion on any implementations or proposals before anything is actually changed in the source code.

 Increased Code Safety: If you’re worried about the security of your code, GitHub is a great place to turn.
-Their tools are designed specifically to identify and address vulnerabilities that other tools might miss.
+Their tools are designed to identify and address vulnerabilities that others might miss.
 Plus, their community of developers is committed to helping secure the software supply chain from start to finish.

-While GitHub is a great option for hosting and managing your code repositories, there are many other options available on the market.
+While GitHub is a great option for hosting and managing your code repositories, many other options are available on the market.
 If you’re looking for a way to manage your code without using GitHub, then you may want to consider the below alternatives of GitHub.